Effective Weight Loss Diets

 - How Well Do You Know Your Diets Quiz?

-- Have you had any good or bad experiences with any of the weight loss diets table?
-Have we missed any effective weight loss diets you feel we should include?
+- Have you had any good or bad experiences with any of the diets in our weight loss diets table?
+Have we missed any effective weight loss diets you feel should be included?
 Please add your comments below…